Andover-Robotics/ays-python-curriculum/.guides/content/Parameters---Advanced-Topics-d14d.md

 ## Variable Parameter Lists

 It is possible to declare a function with a list of variables of an undetermined length.
 The function below will find the sum for any number passed as a parameter.
 There can be two parameters or twenty, but it is not necessary to write out each parameter.
-Instead, use a `*` before a single parameter name.
-This creates a list of parameters.
+Instead, you can create a list of parameters that has unknown length.
+Use a `*` before the name you want to assign the list of parameters.

+Example below:
 ```python
 def calc_sum(*nums):
     """Calculate the sum of all of the parameters"""